Copy and paste the below script into your own website or blog to embed this book.

 I disconnected and stood.
 “Gotta go,” I said to my mother and grandmother.

 “But you just got here,” Grandma said.
 “We didn’t get to hear about the eloping.”

 I returned everything to my messenger bag with the exception of the phone and the yellow envelope.
 I put the phone in an outside pocket, and I looked at the envelope.
 No writing on it.
 Sealed.
 I had no clue how it had gotten into my bag.
 I ripped it open and pulled a photograph out.
 It was an 8X10 glossy of a man.
 He was standing on a street corner, looking just past the photographer.
 He looked like he didn’t know he was being photographed, like someone had happened along with their cell phone camera and snapped his picture.
 He was possibly mid-thirties to early forties, and nice looking in a button-down kind of way.
 Short brown hair.
 Fair-skinned.
 Wearing a dark suit.
 I didn’t recognize the street corner or the man.
 Somehow on the trip home I must have picked the envelope up by mistake—maybe when I stopped at the newsstand in the airport.

-Janet Evanovich is the #1 New York Times bestselling author of the Stephanie Plum series, the Fox and O’Hare series, the Lizzy and Diesel series, the Knight and Moon series, the Alexandra Barnaby novels and Troublemaker graphic novel, and How I Write: Secrets of a Bestselling Author.
+Janet Evanovich is the #1 bestselling author of the Stephanie Plum novels, the Fox and O'Hare novels, the Knight and Moon novels, the Lizzy and Diesel series, the Alexandra Barnaby novels, and coauthor of a graphic novel, Troublemaker, with her daughter, Alex.